How to avoid getting stuck, by doing endings well

 Typically in an acquisition a founder will be looking to exit the organisation and the new leader will focus on selling in a new vision and strategy (a beginning).
 However, what the team actually needs is space and time to grieve what they are loosing.
 That might be loyalty to the previous founder, a sense of safety that comes from being in one job for a long time or the hope that they may be the successor.
 By finding ways to “mark this ending”, giving the team space to express their experience and emotions (i.e. sadness), as well as celebrating the accomplishments of the founder, you are able to support the ending of what has been and support the team to move forward.
 In contrast, when I am involve in acquisition teams the conversations are primarily focused on new beginnings and the future.

 If you are a leader or manager who has to decide or implement endings for others, think about the above and think about how you might help them end well.
 It might not change the outcome but it will change how your colleagues experience it.
-Notice is you are in a hurry to move someone on and instead pause to think about how you can be authentic, create a space for them to process what is happening and honour their dignity for longer term gain.
+Notice if you are in a hurry to move someone on and instead pause to think about how you can be authentic, create a space for them to process what is happening and honour their dignity for longer term gain.

-In summary – Ending Well to avoid getting stuck
+In summary – Ending well to avoid getting stuck

 In their article “Endings in organisations”, Lucas and Bentley-Bowers outline four pillars for completing well and they offer some helpful guidance to keep in mind for both those experiencing endings and also those managing or facilitating corporate endings: